Strimlaren/CV-Uppgift-1/README.md

 Contains my CV / Portfolio site which is also auto deployed to Netlify (link at bottom).

 ## Changelog for CV site since uppgift 1:
-- CV Is now loaded from a JSON file
+- CV is now loaded from a JSON file
 - Code Jam Rock-Paper-Scissors game added and available for play directly from projects-page, also on published site
 - Contact me page extended with contact form modal.
 Self-made vanilla-JS char counter can be found here
 - Added external (heavily modified) JS code for animating progress bars on about.html